vincr04/DESeq2_workshop/Instructions.md

 top10counts <- counts(dds,normalized=TRUE)[top10genes,] # extract normalised counts for each gene
-top10counts <- as.data.frame(t(scale(t(top10counts)))) # calculate z-scores **note: to use the 'scale' function we need to transpose the table (invert rows and columns), and transpose it back again. top10counts <- cbind(top10counts, Gene=rownames(top10counts)) # add extra column with gene name top10counts <- gather(top10counts, Treatment, Value, -Gene) # reshape data to use with ggplot
+top10counts <- as.data.frame(t(scale(t(top10counts)))) # calculate z-scores **note: to use the 'scale' function we need to transpose the table (invert rows and columns), and transpose it back again. top10counts <- cbind(top10counts, Gene=rownames(top10counts)) # add extra column with gene name top10counts <- gather(top10counts, Treatment, Z_score, -Gene) # reshape data to use with ggplot

-ggplot(top10counts, aes(x=Treatment, y=Gene, fill=Value)) + # create a plot and provide information about axes. 'fill' indicates what information will be used to fill each tile of the heatmap
+ggplot(top10counts, aes(x=Treatment, y=Gene, fill=Z_score)) + # create a plot and provide information about axes. 'fill' indicates what information will be used to fill each tile of the heatmap
     geom_tile() + # add tiles
     scale_fill_gradient2(low="navy", mid="linen", high="darkred", na.value="transparent") # add colour scheme
 ```